 Now highlight the appropriate chop for adjustment.

 From here, hit Alt + T to bring up the Time Stretcher / Pitch Shifter as we did in an earlier technique.
+If it’s not coming up, make sure to click the Slicex window first.

 Have a look at the length of the sample and note how many milliseconds it is.